 AM The IF N.R. eliminates RF noise that can be anywhere in the signal.
 This has no effect in WFM or NFM with high modulation index because the signal is distributed over a large bandwidth, but with linear modulations such as AM and SSB, it can dramatically improve SNR by identifying the parts of the spectrum that do not contain signal and attenuating them.
 Using the "Hi-Fi" profile on an AM broadcast, I forgot that the filter was on until I turned it off and all signals returned to the usual local noise CW The "Narrow Band" profile gives the best results with CW.
 It can also be used by selecting the "Custom" profile.

 It really works very well and a weak morse signal becomes good.
 One was able to pull out a couple of regional NDBs that otherwise would have been practically submerged in noise.
 NFM Joint use of both IF and AF Noise Reduction is necessary.
-The IF N.R. can still work for testing of AF Noise Reduction on NFM by tuning some stations in the 160/170 MHz range where the electrical noise is very high and annoying.
-The AEND outling is better for EM modes because it eliminates the biss, which has mostly high frequency components in the audio spectrum.
+The IF N.R. can still work for NFM signals, but it is mainly intended to be used with the other modes.
+I did some limited testing of AF Noise Reduction on NFM by tuning some stations in the 160/170 MHz range where the electrical noise is very high and annoying.
+The AF N.R. audio is better for FM modes because it eliminates the hiss, which has mostly high frequency components in the audio spectrum.
 SSB The new algorithm definitely helps the S/N on weak signals in SSB that are immersed in noise and thus become much more intelligible.
 The IF N.R. eliminates RF noise that can be anywhere in the signal.
 This has no effect in WFM or NFM with high modulation index because the signal is distributed over a large bandwidth, but with linear modulations such as AM and SSB, it can drastically improve SNR by identifying the parts of the spectrum that contain no signal and attenuating them.
 WFM The Audio N.R. option is recommended for wideband FM.
 AF N.R. audio is better for FM modes because it eliminates hiss, which has mostly high-frequency components in the audio spectrum.